hjtaylor25/stargazing/DATA_INFO.md

 **Status: the app now uses real data.** The placeholder overlay has been removed.

-AstroMap reads David J. Lorenz's *World Atlas of Artificial Night Sky Brightness* (2025 edition) directly from the author's own public hosting on GitHub Pages.
+DarkWard reads David J. Lorenz's *World Atlas of Artificial Night Sky Brightness* (2025 edition) directly from the author's own public hosting on GitHub Pages.
 No download, no self-hosting, no API key.